-According to Law 5/2015 of April 27, 2015, they are participatory financing platforms for authorized companies whose activity consists of putting in contact, in a professional manner and through web pages or other electronic means, multiple natural or legal persons offering financing in exchange for a monetary return ("investors"), with natural or legal persons who apply for financing in their own name in order to destine it to a participatory financing project, called promoters.
+According to Law 5/2015, of 27 April 2015, participatory financing platforms are those authorised companies whose activity consists of bringing together, in a professional manner and through websites or other electronic means, a number of natural or legal persons who offer financing in exchange for a monetary return, called investors, with natural or legal persons who apply for financing in their own name in order to destine it to a participatory financing project, called promoters.

-The companies which carry out the activity described in the previous paragraph are not considered to be crowdfunding platforms when the funding raised by the promoters is exclusively through:
+Companies that carry out the activity described in the previous paragraph are not considered as participative financing platforms when the financing obtained by the promoters is exclusively through:

-The legal framework for crowdfunding platforms is that which is provided for in Law 5/2015 of April 27, 2015 and its legislation, without prejudice to other legislation applicable to these companies and their activity.
+The legal regime for participative financing platforms is that provided for in Law 5/2015 of 27 April 2015 and its implementing regulations, without prejudice to the other regulations applicable to these companies and their activity.

-Our platform has the authorization of the National Stock Market Commission and the Bank of Spain to finance projects in all forms provided for in Law 5/2015, of April 27, 2015, i.e.
+Our platform has been authorised by the Spanish National Securities Market Commission and the Bank of Spain to finance projects under all the modalities provided for in Law 5/2015, of 27 April 2015, in other words:

-50.1. a) The issue or subscription of bonds, ordinary and preferred shares or other equity securities, when this does not require and does not have an information leaflet, as referred to in articles 25 and following of RDL 4/2015, of 23 October, approving the Consolidated Text of the Securities Market Law.
-In this case, "promoter" shall be understood to mean the company which is to issue the securities.
-Where non-accredited investors are involved in the financing as defined in this capacity, the securities referred to in this section may not incorporate an embedded derivative.
+50.1. a) The issue or subscription of debentures, ordinary and privileged shares or other securities representing capital, when it does not require and lacks an informative issue prospectus referred to in articles 25 and following of RDL 4/2015, of 23 October, approving the Consolidated Text of the Securities Market Law.
+In this case, the promoter shall be understood to mean the company that is going to issue the securities.
+When non-accredited investors as defined in this title participate in the financing, the securities referred to in this section may not incorporate an implicit derivative.

-50.1. b) The issue or subscription of shares of limited liability companies, in which case the "promoter" shall be understood to mean the limited liability company which will be issuing the shares.
+50.1. b) The issue or subscription of shares of limited liability companies, in which case the promoter shall be understood to mean the limited liability company that is going to issue the shares.